 If there aren’t any

-very difficult for the F-Droid community verify that the entire source code,
+it’s very difficult for the F-Droid community verify that the entire

-libraries and artwork each are released under a suitable Free and Open
+source code, libraries and artwork each are released under a suitable

-Source license.
-So, it’s a good pratice to verify that the app has headers
+Free and Open Source license.
+So, it’s a good pratice to verify that the

 Note: There is a little precisation to do about the use of the GNU General Public License v2.
 The Android support library and most other Android libraries are licensed under the Apache Licence.
 Due to technical legal reasons, these can’t be combined with the GNU General Public License v2.
 In case of an app released under the GPLv2, it is legally accepted only if the source code headers of the app say «GPLv2 or later», then we can choose the overall licence to be GPLv3 (this because on the contrary the GPLv3 is full legally compatible with the Android support library and the others libraries).

 The summary should be the shortest possible thing that describes what the app does or enables the user to do, e.g. instead of “E-mail client” use “Receive and send e-mails”.

 Descriptions should be written in an objective, neutral style, with at least the first paragraph devoted to describing what the application is and what features it has.
 This can be followed with concise help for specific features/problems, and links to external resources for more information.
 Additional information such as links to related/compatible/required (but not alternative) applications should also be included where appropriate.

 - Phrases like “a note-taking app for Android” should never appear.
 Obviously it’s for Android.
 Obviously it’s an app.

 - Similary, don’t say “it’s free software” or “it’s open source” because obviously it is.

 - There shouldn’t be any compatiblity-related things in there (e.g. “for Android 2.3+”) because this is handled automatically.
 Only include compatibility notes when the client app doesn’t automatically detect them.